camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

     Assess Credit Worthiness
 ```

-After cancelling the activity instance for *Assess Credit Worthiness*, the tree is:
+After canceling the activity instance for *Assess Credit Worthiness*, the tree is:

 ```
 ProcessInstance
   Decline Loan Application
 ```

-If all instructions have been executed and there is no active activity instance left, the entire process instance is cancelled.
-This would be the case in the example above if both activity instances were cancelled, the one for *Assess Credit Worthiness* and the one for *Decline Loan Application*.
+If all instructions have been executed and there is no active activity instance left, the entire process instance is canceled.
+This would be the case in the example above if both activity instances were canceled, the one for *Assess Credit Worthiness* and the one for *Decline Loan Application*.

-However, the process instance is only cancelled after all instructions have been executed.
-That means, if the process instance has no active activity instances between two instructions the process instance is not immediately cancelled.
+However, the process instance is only canceled after all instructions have been executed.
+That means, if the process instance has no active activity instances between two instructions the process instance is not immediately canceled.
 As an example, assume that the activity *Decline Loan Application* is active.
 The activity instance tree is:

 ```
 ProcessInstance
   Decline Loan Application
 ```

-The following modification operation succeeds although the process instance has no active activity instance directly after the cancellation instruction has been executed:
+The following modification operation succeeds although the process instance has no active activity instance directly after the cancelation instruction has been executed:

 ```java
 ProcessInstance processInstance = ...;